Ready to embark on a fall foliage Vermont road trip you won’t soon forget?

 In the fall, you can enjoy lift-serviced mountain biking, or simply ride the gondola to the top of the mountain for fantastic views of the Somerset Reservoir and the surrounding Green Mountains.
 This is a great spot to take in fall foliage views from the top of a mountain without having to break a sweat.

-The Bluebird Express gondola runs from 10 am to 5 pm between mid-June and mid-October.
-Lift tickets are $30 for adults (13+) and $24 for kids (5-12).
+The Bluebird Express gondola is open between Friday and Sunday, from mid-June and mid-October.
+Lift tickets are $33 for adults (13+) and $26 for kids (5-12).
 Kids under 5 ride for free.

 Jamaica State Park